jasursadikov/mud/README.md

 3. Run `mud init` command to create `.mudconfig` file.
 This file is important to keep references to repositories.
 All repositories in current dictionary would be included to `.mudconfig`.
 4. Optional: Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.

-All entries are stored in `.mudconfig` in XML format.
+All entries are stored in `.mudconfig` in TSV format.
 After making your first entry, you can open `.mudconfig` in a text editor and modify it according to your needs.

 ### Global .mudconfig
 - `mud --set-global` - sets current `.mudconfig` as a global configuration, so it would be used as a fallback configuration to run from any directory.